CRK Toppings Guide (2026) — Every Set + Reroll Strategy

 - Use sweep tickets / instant clears once unlocked so you're not manually replaying the same stage forty times.

 The stingy one is Swift Chocolate.
-[VERIFY] Cooldown toppings tend to feel scarcer relative to demand because half your roster wants them and the drop stages gate them behind progression.
+Cooldown toppings tend to feel scarcer relative to demand because half your roster wants them and the drop stages gate them behind progression.
 If you're building a healer or support, start that grind earlier than you think you need to, because the wall is real.

 Reroll strategy and when to stop

 Once a topping has its main stat and four sub-stats locked, you can reroll the sub-stat values to push for better rolls.
 This costs materials, and the cost climbs the more you push.
-[VERIFY] Rerolling is where accounts either get cracked or get bankrupt, and the line between the two is discipline.
+Rerolling is where accounts either get cracked or get bankrupt, and the line between the two is discipline.

 The math that matters: rerolling has diminishing returns.
 Going from "no useful sub-stats" to "two useful sub-stats" is enormous value per reroll.
 Going from "three good sub-stats" to "four perfect sub-stats" can cost you ten times the materials for a single-digit power gain.
 Players who chase perfection on every topping run dry and can't build their next Cookie.
 Players who reroll to "good enough" and move on end up with five solidly-built Cookies instead of one flawless one.